Kirill Dmitriev: Other activities

-In November 2008, Dmitriev published an essay entitled, "Crisis: five rules for survival", in the leading Russian business daily Vedomosti, the sister paper of the Financial Times and the Wall Street Journal, in which he warned that the 2008 financial crisis crisis would be prolonged.
+In November 2008, Dmitriev published an essay entitled, "Crisis: five rules for survival", in the leading Russian business daily Vedomosti, the sister paper of the Financial Times and the Wall Street Journal, in which he warned that the 2008 financial crisis would be prolonged.
 In November 2012 he was appointed Deputy Chairman of the Investment Council under the Chairman of the State Duma.
 Serves as the Russian representative in the APEC Business Advisory Council.
 Dmitriev was Chairman of the B20s Investments and Infrastructure Taskforce during the 2013 Russian presidency of the G20.
 In 2014 Dmitriev was the Russian representative in the BRICS Business Council.

 In January 2017, Dmitriev met with Erik Prince, the founder of the private military company Blackwater, George Nader, and the UAE Crown Prince Mohammed bin Zayed Al Nahyan (known as "MBZ") in the Seychelles.
 The meeting was convened by the UAE.
 Erik Prince was understood by the other participants to represent the presidential transition team of Donald Trump, while Dmitriev was understood to represent the Russian government.
 Prior to the meeting Nader had briefed Prince on Dmitriev and at the meeting Nader introduced Prince to Dmitriev as the person "designated by Steve [Bannon] to meet you!
 I know him and he is very very well connected and trusted by the New Team."
 (Note: In November 2017, Prince stated to the House Intelligence Committee that "I didn't fly there to meet any Russian guy," and repeatedly denied both that he neither had represented Trump or the transition team nor was acting as any back-channel between the transition team, the White House or Trump to the Kremlin or Putin.
 In 2018, both the Washington Post and ABC News reported that Prince's testimony was inaccurate.
-On April 30, 2019, House Intelligence Committee chairman Adam Schiff stated that he would send a criminal referral to the Justice Department alleging Prince had provided false testimony to the committee.
-United States Assistant Attorney General Stephen Boyd confirmed on February 4, 2020, that the Department of Justice was opening an investigation into Prince.)
+On 30 April 2019, House Intelligence Committee chairman Adam Schiff stated that he would send a criminal referral to the Justice Department alleging Prince had provided false testimony to the committee.
+United States Assistant Attorney General Stephen Boyd confirmed on 4 February 2020, that the Department of Justice was opening an investigation into Prince.)
 (Note: According to Karen Dawisha, Putin and his inner circle only use bearer shares for ownership.
 As of 2013, the Marshall Islands, Panama, Antigua, and Seychelles provide the greatest anonymity for the transfer of ownership with bearer shares.)
 Dmitriev also had contact to Jared Kushner during the first Trump presidency, and maintains contacts to the second Trump presidency in 2025, including Steve Witkoff.

-In February 2019, Kirill Dmitriev was one of the first Russian executives and businessmen to personally speak in defence of the detained founder and head of the Baring Vostok Capital Partners Michael Calvey and other detained employees of the investment fund.
+In February 2019, Dmitriev was one of the first Russian executives and businessmen to personally speak in defence of Michael Calvey (the detained founder and head of the Baring Vostok Capital Partners) and other detained employees of the investment fund.
 Dmitriev appealed to Moscow City Court, Moscow's Basmanny District Court, and the Russian Investigative Committee, requesting to put detained Michael Calvey and other Baring Vostok employees to house arrest.
 Later on a court in Moscow released Calvey from pretrial detention and put him to house arrest.